AmpersandTarski/documentation/command-line-interface/switches.md

 ## Switches

-Switches are used at the command line as parameters to ampersand.exe Some of the switches are stil experimental, while others are very usefull.
+Switches are used at the command line as parameters to ampersand.exe Some of the switches are still experimental, while others are very useful.

 ### Generic Program Information